What is a credit score and credit report?

 - Credit provider errors.
 Examples:

-Be wary of paying credit repair companies that claim they can clean your credit report and have details removed.
+Be wary of paying to use credit repair companies that claim they can clean your credit report and have details removed.
 This is likely not true.
-People who use these quick-fix companies could end up receiving inappropriate debt solutions and paying high or hidden fees.
+People who use these quick-fix companies can end up receiving inappropriate debt solution offers from disreputable loan companies.

 How can I improve my credit score?